CodeEditApp/CodeEdit/CONTRIBUTING.md

 Request a review from one of our admins @austincondiff, @lukepistrol, @MarcoCarnevali, @jasonplatts, @pkasila or maintainers @cstef, @linusS1, @RayZhao1998, @wdg.

+> [!TIP]
-Note: If it is your first PR, an admin will need to request a review for you.
+> If it is your first PR, an admin will need to request a review for you.

+> [!IMPORTANT]
 > Please resolve all `Violation` errors in Xcode (except: _TODO:_ warnings).
 Otherwise the swiftlint check on GitHub will fail.

 Once you submit the `PR` GitHub will run a couple of actions which run tests and `SwiftLint` (this can take a couple of minutes).
 Should a test fail, it cannot be merged until tests succeed.

 Make sure to resolve all merge-conflicts otherwise the `PR` cannot be merged.
+> [!IMPORTANT]

-> **Important**: make sure your code is well documented so others can interact with your code easily!
+> Make sure your code is well documented so others can interact with your code easily!